Roman Empire: Religion

 The Romans are known for the great number of deities they honoured.
 As the Romans extended their territories, their general policy was to promote stability among diverse peoples by absorbing local deities and cults rather than eradicating them, (Note: "This mentality," notes John T. Koch, "lay at the core of the genius of cultural assimilation which made the Roman Empire possible"; entry on "Interpretatio romana," in Celtic Culture: A Historical Encyclopedia (ABC-Clio, 2006), p.
 974.) building temples that framed local theology within Roman religion.
 Inscriptions throughout the Empire record the side-by-side worship of local and Roman deities, including dedications made by Romans to local gods.
+(Note: See, for instance, the altar dedicated by a Roman citizen and depicting a sacrifice conducted in the Roman manner for the Germanic goddess Vagdavercustis in the 2nd century AD.)
 By the height of the Empire, numerous syncretic or reinterpreted gods were cultivated, among them cults of Cybele, Isis, Epona, and of solar gods such as Mithras and Sol Invictus, found as far north as Roman Britain.
 Because Romans had never been obligated to cultivate one god or cult only, religious tolerance was not an issue.

 Mystery religions, which offered initiates salvation in the afterlife, were a matter of personal choice, practiced in addition to one's family rites and public religion.
 The mysteries, however, involved exclusive oaths and secrecy, which conservative Romans viewed with suspicion as characteristic of "magic", conspiracy, and subversive activity.
 Thus, sporadic and sometimes brutal attempts were made to suppress religionists.
 In Gaul, the power of the druids was checked, first by forbidding Roman citizens to belong to the order, and then by banning druidism altogether.
 However, Celtic traditions were reinterpreted within the context of Imperial theology, and a new Gallo-Roman religion coalesced; its capital at the Sanctuary of the Three Gauls established precedent for Western cult as a form of Roman-provincial identity.
-The monotheistic rigour of Judaism posed difficulties for Roman policy that led at times to compromise and granting of special exemptions.
+Judaism posed difficulties for Roman policy that led at times to compromise and granting of special exemptions.
 Tertullian noted that Judaism, unlike Christianity, was considered a religio licita, "legitimate religion".
 The Jewish–Roman wars resulted from political as well as religious conflicts; the siege of Jerusalem in 70 AD led to the sacking of the Second Temple and the dispersal of Jewish political power (see Jewish diaspora).

 A 3rd-century funerary stele is among the earliest Christian inscriptions, written in both Greek and Latin.